 How does your research engage with the larger community and social partners?

 I have established over 7-years, a trusted relationship with the West End Seniors Network (WESN), my primary community partner.
 Shortly after the onset of the COVID-19 pandemic, WESN and I collaborated to design research to address the challenges confronting older adults during this global catastrophe.
 With WESN as a social partner, I was able to engage directly with older adults—recognizing the great diversity as well as commonalities among this group.
 I also plan to engage more broadly with representatives from other non-profit organizations, and municipal and provincial government.

 Why did you decide to pursue a graduate degree?

 I love learning.
-I love to ask questions and engage in thoughtful discussions with fellow students and professors.
-I am pursuing a graduate degree to cultivate knowledge and form relationships that will help me better address complex health and social issues.
-I recognize how privileged I am to be able to pursue a doctoral degree, and I am grateful for the opportunity every day.
+I love to ask questions and engage in thoughtful discussions with fellow students, professors, and community partners.
+I am pursuing a graduate degree to cultivate knowledge and form relationships that will provide me the training, insight and tools to address complex health, equity and social issues.
+I embrace that with this great privilege, comes great responsibility to mobilize new knowledge to serve the greater good.
+I am most grateful for the opportunity to do so.